 Rapha Festive 500’s annual event is here!

-Rapha Festive 500 challenges riders to ride 500 km between December 24 and December 31.
-While this challenge is traditionally done outdoors, Rapha is teaming up with Zwift and allowing virtual kilometers to count—so any combination of indoor and outdoor riding counts towards the final goal.
+Rapha Festive 500 challenges riders to ride 500 km between December 24 and December 31; adjusted to your local time.
+While this challenge is traditionally done outdoors, Rapha is teaming up with Zwift and Strava, allowing virtual kilometers to count—so any combination of indoor and outdoor riding counts towards the final goal.

 Looking for an event to join?
 Check out our Festive 500 rides here.
 Finish any Rapha Festive 500 group ride, and the kit is all yours.
 To learn more about Rapha Festive 500, check out the FAQ.